Tealium/integration-angularjs/README.md

 ###TealiumConfigure

 In **tealium.js** the following items need to be edited.
 In the '**TealiumConfigure**' module there are the following items
-- **uiSelectors** - (String) CSS selectors for elements you want to add automatic link tracking to. (example: '.trackable, input')
+- **ui_selectors** - (String) CSS selectors for elements you want to add automatic link tracking to. (example: '.trackable, input')
-- **view_id** - (String reference) an object that is a reference or function that returns a unique key for the current view.
-This key will match the view keys in the 'TealiumUDO' module
-- **data_connector** - (Object) an object representing a set of data that you want to pass to the 'TealiumUDO' module to ingest.
 - **account** (String) TealiumIQ account
 - **profile** (String) TealiumIQ profile
 - **environment** (String) TealiumIQ environment ("dev", "qa", "prod")

-###TealiumUDO

-In **tealium_data.js** the following items need to be edited.
-In the '**TealiumUDO**' module there is a udo object that are a set of key:value pairs.
-- The keys are strings that match the view_id being passed from '**TealiumConfigure**'
-- The values are objects with the following format:
-  - {'description' : 'description to this view', 'data' : {}}
-  - **description** is simply to describe what this object is used for
-  - **data** is the data layer that will be placed on the page for this view and passed to TealiumIQ and processed for you 3rd party vendors
+## Example

+For an example, see files in /sample folder.
+Note:  This uses the "Option 2" described above.